Cholesterol: Signaling

-Cholesterol is also implicated in cell signaling processes, assisting in the formation of lipid rafts in the plasma membrane, which brings receptor proteins in close proximity with high concentrations of second messenger molecules.
-In multiple layers, cholesterol and phospholipids, both electrical insulators, can facilitate speed of transmission of electrical impulses along nerve tissue.
-For many neuron fibers, a myelin sheath, rich in cholesterol since it is derived from compacted layers of Schwann cell or oligodendrocyte membranes, provides insulation for more efficient conduction of impulses.
-Demyelination (loss of myelin) is believed to be part of the basis for multiple sclerosis.
+Cholesterol is implicated in cell signaling processes, assisting in the formation of lipid rafts in the plasma membrane, which brings receptor proteins in close proximity with high concentrations of second messenger molecules.
+In multiple layers, cholesterol and phospholipids (both electrical insulators) can facilitate speed of transmission of electrical impulses along nerve tissue.
+For many neuron fibers, a myelin sheath, rich in cholesterol since it is derived from compacted layers of Schwann cell or oligodendrocyte membranes, provides insulation for more efficient conduction of impulses.Demyelination (loss of myelin) is believed to be part of the basis for multiple sclerosis.

 Cholesterol binds to and affects the gating of a number of ion channels such as the nicotinic acetylcholine receptor, GABAA receptor, and the inward-rectifier potassium channel.
-Cholesterol also activates the estrogen-related receptor alpha (ERRα), and may be the endogenous ligand for the receptor.
+Cholesterol activates the estrogen-related receptor alpha (ERRα) and may be the endogenous ligand for the receptor.
 The constitutively active nature of the receptor may be explained by the fact that cholesterol is ubiquitous in the body.
 Inhibition of ERRα signaling by reduction of cholesterol production has been identified as a key mediator of the effects of statins and bisphosphonates on bone, muscle, and macrophages.
 On the basis of these findings, it has been suggested that the ERRα should be de-orphanized and classified as a receptor for cholesterol.

-Chemical precursor
+As a chemical precursor

-Within cells, cholesterol is also a precursor molecule for several biochemical pathways.
+Within cells, cholesterol is a precursor molecule for several biochemical pathways.
 For example, it is the precursor molecule for the synthesis of vitamin D in the calcium metabolism and all steroid hormones, including the adrenal gland hormones cortisol and aldosterone, as well as the sex hormones progesterone, estrogens, and testosterone, and their derivatives.

 Epidermis

 The stratum corneum is the outermost layer of the epidermis.
 It is composed of terminally differentiated and enucleated corneocytes that reside within a lipid matrix, like "bricks and mortar."
 Together with ceramides and free fatty acids, cholesterol forms the lipid mortar, a water-impermeable barrier that prevents evaporative water loss.
-As a general rule of thumb, the epidermal lipid matrix is composed of an equimolar mixture of ceramides (~50% by weight), cholesterol (~ 25% by weight), and free fatty acids (~15% by weight), with smaller quantities of other lipids also being present.
+As a rule of thumb, the epidermal lipid matrix is composed of an equimolar mixture of ceramides (≈50% by weight), cholesterol (≈25% by weight), and free fatty acids (≈15% by weight), with smaller quantities of other lipids also present.
 Cholesterol sulfate reaches its highest concentration in the granular layer of the epidermis.
 Steroid sulfate sulfatase then decreases its concentration in the stratum corneum, the outermost layer of the epidermis.
 The relative abundance of cholesterol sulfate in the epidermis varies across different body sites with the heel of the foot having the lowest concentration.

 Metabolism

 Cholesterol is recycled in the body.
-The liver excretes cholesterol into biliary fluids, which are then stored in the gallbladder, which then excretes them in a non-esterified form (via bile) into the digestive tract.
+The liver excretes cholesterol into biliary fluids, which are then stored in the gallbladder from where they are excreted in a non-esterified form (via bile) into the digestive tract.
 Typically, about 50% of the excreted cholesterol is reabsorbed by the small intestine back into the bloodstream.